Wisconsin's 26th Assembly district

-The 26th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in eastern Wisconsin, the district comprises southeast Sheboygan County, including most of the city of Sheboygan, as well as all of the city of Sheboygan Falls, and the villages of Adell, Cedar Grove, Oostburg, and Random Lake.
-It also encompasses the Kohler-Andrae State Park on the shore of Lake Michigan, south of Sheboygan.
-The district is represented by Republican Terry Katsma, since January 2015.
+The 26th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in eastern Wisconsin, the district comprises part of eastern Sheboygan County, including the city of Sheboygan.
+It also contains the University of Wisconsin–Green Bay, Sheboygan Campus and Kohler-Andrae State Park.
+The district is represented by Democrat Joe Sheehan, since January 2025.

 The 26th Assembly district is located within Wisconsin's 9th Senate district, along with the 25th and 27th Assembly districts.

 History

 The district was created in the 1972 redistricting act (1971 Wisc.
 Act 304) which first established the numbered district system, replacing the previous system which allocated districts to specific counties.
 The 26th district was drawn roughly in line with the boundaries of the previous Milwaukee County 4th district (downtown Milwaukee).